alecive/alecive.github.io/_posts/2015-04-30-CV-AlessandroRoncone.md

 <h2 class="only-print">Personal Website: <a href="http://alecive.github.io"></a></h2>

+## Who am I

+Energetic and resourceful Robotics Engineer with more than four years research experience and a proven publication track record.
+Motivated by intellectually challenging projects as well as personal achievements, I like to work hard and to learn new things by addressing new challenges.
+I love to be part of a team with bright people working toward the implementation of ambitious ideas, and I am enthusiastic toward the design and the realization of highly innovative tasks.

 ## Me at a glance

  * _Robotics Engineer_ with _4 year full-time experience_ with one of the most advanced robots out there, i.e. the [iCub](http://www.icub.org).